Trump-Kim summit: What it would take to move forward

-A summit between President Donald Trump and North Korea's Kim Jong Un was unimaginable just a few months ago.
+WATCH LIVE MONDAY: You can watch livestreaming coverage of the North Korea Summit Monday starting at 7 p.m.
+ET on ABCNews.com or on the ABC News app available on the Apple App Store, Google Play Store, Apple TV App Store, Amazon Fire TV and Roku Channel Store.

-But with that about to happen, hard questions remain about what might emerge from their historic meeting.
+The once uninmaginable summit between President Donald Trump and North Korea's Kim Jong Un is set to take place early Tuesday in Singapore, but hard questions remain about what might emerge from their historic meeting.

 What are the possible outcomes that could satisfy the U.S. goal: that North Korea completely end its nuclear weapons program?